barafael/raPID/README.md

   - [x] 400Hz PWM output test and fix
   - [ ] Rethink set_limits, general implementation of generic waveforms?
 Specialization in servo (endpoints, expo?, trimming, inversion).
 Maximum range must be at least standard max signal pulse width
 - [ ] Safety Enhancements
-  - [ ] Make sure arming functionality works and is reliable
+  - [x] Make sure arming functionality works and is reliable
-  - [ ] Add safety mechanisms for receiver signal loss
+  - [ ] Add safety mechanisms for receiver signal loss (detect RX failsafe output)
   - [ ] Fix/Improve watchdog timer functionality.
 Is this even necessary?
 A software crash will likely lead to crash of vehicle, since the controller boots to disarmed mode.
 Check if wakeup from watchdog, then proceeding armed?
+    * Currently, watchdog is disabled
 - [ ] Test PPM receiver read

 ## Ideas